Facebook Busts Iranian Dissident Group’s Elaborate Troll Farm Operation

-Facebook says it busted a troll farm run by the Mujahideen-e-Khalq—a dissident Iranian group which lobbies for the overthrow of Iran’s revolutionary government—that used artificial intelligence-generated fake faces to populate sham accounts.
+Facebook says it busted a troll farm run by the Mujahideen-e-Khalq (MEK)—a dissident Iranian group that lobbies for the overthrow of Iran’s revolutionary government—that used artificial intelligence-generated fake faces to populate sham accounts.

-The Mujahideen-e-Khalq, which began as a Marxist revolutionary organization, opposed Iran’s monarchy in the 1970s and fought alongside the IRGC to overthrow the Shah of Iran.
+The MEK, which began as a Marxist revolutionary organization, opposed Iran’s monarchy in the 1970s and fought alongside the Islamic Revolutionary Guard Corps (IRGC) to overthrow the shah of Iran.
 After the revolution, the IRGC cracked down on the MEK and the group sought refuge in Saddam Hussein’s Iraq.
-The U.S. designated the group as a terrorist organization in 1997 but the Obama administration removed the designation in 2012.
+The U.S. designated the group as a terrorist organization in 1997, but the Obama administration removed the designation in 2012.

 Since then, the group has spent millions of dollars cultivating allies in the U.S. and advocating for regime change in Iran.
-It’s also spent big on speaking fees for high profile Democratic and Republican heavyweights it considers allies, including Rudy Giuliani, former Vermont governor and DNC chair Howard Dean, and former Trump national security advisor John Bolton.
+It’s also spent big on speaking fees for high-profile Democratic and Republican heavyweights it considers allies, including Rudy Giuliani, former Vermont governor and DNC chair Howard Dean, and former Trump national security adviser John Bolton.

 The group is known for its strict control of members.
 A 2005 study by Human Rights Watch based on interviews with MEK dissidents included testimonies about “abuses ranging from detention and persecution of ordinary members wishing to leave the organization, to lengthy solitary confinements, severe beatings, and torture of dissident members.”